amuso/rtl-sdr/README.md

 ## Requirements

+- XCode command line tools from Apple.
-CMake for Mac OS X (https://cmake.org/download/) and libusb for Mac OS X (https://github.com/amuso/libusb).
-Compiling instructions to come.
-XCode command line tools.
+- CMake for Mac OS X (pre-built binaries are available from the developers at  https://cmake.org/download/).
+- libusb for Mac OS X (compiling instructions will follow at https://github.com/amuso/libusb).

 ## Compiling